 FREDERIC AVELLA

-Born in 1975 into a fourth-generation family of master masons, FRED AVELLA was immersed in the family business from a very young age.
-At the age of 12, his father taught him how to polish, cut, and shape various works in stone and marble.
+Born in 1975 into a family of master stonemasonsspanning four generations, Fred Avella was immersed in the family business from a very young age.
+At the age of 12, his father taught him how to polish, cut, and shape various stone and marble pieces.

 At the age of 21, the municipality of Sanary, located on the French Riviera, chose FRED to carry out the complete renovation of several public fountains and statues.